-Commencing November 17, 2020, we are required to pay regular monthly payments in an amount equal to one month's accrued interest under the PPP Loan.
-All interest which accrues during the initial six months of the loan period will be deferred and payable on the Maturity Date.
+Pursuant to the Paycheck Protection Program Flexibility Act, payments on principal and interest due under the PPP Loan are deferred until the date on which the SBA remits the forgiveness amount back to East West Bank, or if forgiveness is not sought within 10 months after the last day of the Covered Period, as defined below, the date that is 10 months after the last day of the Covered Period.
+All interest which accrues during the deferral period will be deferred and payable on the Maturity Date.
 The amounts outstanding under the PPP Loan may be prepaid by us at any time prior to maturity without penalty.
-Under the CARES Act, as amended in June 2020, loan forgiveness is generally available for the sum of documented payroll costs, covered rent payments, covered mortgage interest and covered utilities during the 24-week period beginning on the date of the first disbursement of the PPP Loan.
+Under the CARES Act, as amended in June 2020, loan forgiveness is generally available for the sum of documented payroll costs, covered rent payments, covered mortgage interest and covered utilities during the 24-week period beginning on the date of the first disbursement of the PPP Loan, or the Covered Period.
 The amount of the PPP Loan eligible to be forgiven may be reduced in certain circumstances, including as a result of certain headcount or salary reductions.
 We will be required to repay any portion of the outstanding principal that is not forgiven, along with accrued interest, and we cannot provide any assurance that we will be eligible for loan forgiveness, that we will apply for forgiveness, or that any amount of the PPP Loan will ultimately be forgiven by the SBA.